 Also, Coineal has a Distributed Architecture & Anti-DDoS System.
 In addition, 98% of all user funds are stored in cold storage (i.e. not connected to the internet).
 This is very good.

-Liquidity is something very important for all exchanges, cryptocurrency exchanges but also regular stock market exchanges.
+Liquidity is something very important for all exchanges, crypto exchanges but also regular stock market exchanges.
 The above exchange does indeed have great liquidity.
-However, the following 9 cryptocurrency exchanges are also regularly among the cryptocurrency exchanges with the absolutely best liquidity in the world:
+However, the following exchanges are also regularly among the crypto exchanges with the absolutely best liquidity in the world: